 The review team became aware of the magnitude of the work done by RCMP members in the north, including their key role in the Inuit sled dog vaccination program, much of which was virtually unknown to history.
-It was considered to be essential that the work done by the members to promote and preserve the Inuit culture be told, and accordingly, the scope of this report was expanded to this limited degree.76
+It was considered to be essential that the work done by the members to promote and preserve Inuit culture be told, and accordingly, the scope of this report was expanded to this limited degree.76

 This version of a collective memory for Northern Canada emphasized the RCMP as benefactors who made great sacrifices to protect Inuit against both the harsh environment and unwise government policies.77 While the collective memory is consistent on important points, it is not monolithic: the rifts mostly concern relocation and centralization.
-In particular, retired A/Commissioner Robert Currie's repeated denunciation of the "abhorrent policy" of High Arctic relocation stands out as an example of divergent opinion without, however, challenging the emphasis on the RCMP's benevolence.
+In particular, retired Assistant Commissioner Robert Currie's repeated denunciation of the "abhorrent policy" of High Arctic relocation stands out as an example of divergent opinion without, however, challenging the emphasis on the RCMP's benevolence.

-Unfortunately, the RCMP Sled Dogs Report did nothing to try to reconcile this view of Nunavut history with another view commonly held by Inuit-a history in which the existence of inequality was taken for granted, and benevolence was sometimes negated by unexplained behaviour that might cause distress or hardship.
+Unfortunately, the RCMP Sled Dogs Report did nothing to try to reconcile this view of Nunavut history with one commonly understood by Inuit-a history in which the existence of inequality was taken for granted, and